center-for-threat-informed-defense/attack-powered-suit/README.md

 $ npm run build-index
 $ npm run dev
 ```

+> **Note:** if your organization runs an SSL intercept proxy, you may get an SSL
+> error while running `fetch-attack`.
+If this happens, export your
+> organization's root certificates into a PEM-formatted file.
+(PEM is the format
+> that starts with `----- BEGIN CERTIFICATE -----`.)
+Then export the following
+> environment variable in your shell: `export
+> NODE_EXTRA_CA_CERTS=/path/to/organization/root_certificate.crt`.
+Now you
+> should be able to run `fetch-attack` successfully.

 At this point, the dev server is running and will automatically recompile after
 you change any source code files.
 You can develop and debug the code by visiting